libp2p/docs/content/concepts/introduction/overview.md

   to meet the needs of their particular application.
 This makes it easy to customize the networking stack to fit the specific requirements of any P2P application.

-  - **Transport agnosticism**: libp2p provides a set of specifications that can be adapted to support various [transport protocols](../transports/overview.md), allowing libp2p applications to operate in various runtime and networking environments.
-This makes it possible to use libp2p in a variety of scenarios, regardless of the underlying transport protocol.
+- **Extensive transport configurability**: libp2p provides a set of specifications that can be adapted to support various [transport protocols](../transports/overview.md), allowing libp2p applications to operate in various runtime and networking environments.
+This makes it possible to use libp2p in a variety of scenarios, regardless of thanks to wealth of choices with regard to different transport protocols.

-  - **Versatility**: In addition to being transport agnostic, libp2p offers a range of discovery mechanisms, data storage and retrieval patterns, and is also [implemented in many programming languages](https://libp2p.io/implementations/), providing developers with great flexibility when building P2P applications.
+- **Versatility**: In addition to supporting a wide range of transports, libp2p offers a range of discovery mechanisms, data storage and retrieval patterns, and is also [implemented in many programming languages](https://libp2p.io/implementations/), providing developers with great flexibility when building P2P applications.